jennguyen1/nhuyhoa/_posts/2016-03-03-Multilevel-Models.md

 ## Model Formulas

-Variants of the varying intercept models may be fit in R with the following `lmer()` commands
+Variants of the varying intercept models may be fit in R with the following `lme4::lmer()` and `nlme::lme` commands.

 **Varying intercept; no predictors:**